Skip to content

 Are my garage and garden covered by contents insurance?

-If your garage is attached to your home, it might well be covered by a standard contents policy.
-If it’s separate structure, it might be classed as an outbuilding.
-If you have expensive tools and other items stored in your garage, you may need to extend your cover.
+If your garage is attached to your home, it may be covered by a standard contents policy.
+Bear in mind that if it’s separate structure, it might be classed as an outbuilding.
+Check the policy wording to make sure you’re covered.

 What’s a single-article limit?